upnplib/upnplib/docs/README.md

 - [Pull methods outside of a class](https://www.fluentcpp.com/2017/06/20/interface-principle-cpp/), whenever it is possible.
 - Friend classes and friend functions are not used.
 - There is a rule saying "[Do not use underscores in test suite names and test names](https://google.github.io/googletest/faq.html#why-should-test-suite-names-and-test-names-not-contain-underscore)".
 Because we know the problems we are free to violate the rule for readability with the following restrictions: test suite names only written in "camel case", test names are written in "snake case" without leading and trailing underscore.
-- nullptr is a valid entry and should never cause a segmentation fault.
-Functions and methods return successful.
+- If supported by C++ nullptr is a valid entry and should never cause a segmentation fault.
+Functions and methods return successful then.
+- Errors cannot be handled by the library and throw an exception.
+- Warnings are errors that can be fixed by the library.
+It will continue execution with the fixed error but a Warning is logged because the correction needs attention.

 ## Git Commit Messages
 The [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/) served as a template.